Sexual Assault Lawyers Toronto

 Honest but mistaken belief in consent

 An accused can argue they honestly, but mistakenly, believed the complainant consented.
-To use this defence, they must provide evidence that the complainant's words or actions signalled consent.
+To use this defence, there must be evidence that the complainant's words or actions reasonably signaled consent.

 Identity

-DNA evidence, forensic evidence and eyewitness evidence can establish the identity of a sexual assault suspect.
-In some cases, the prosecutor cannot prove the identity of the suspect, which results in an acquittal.
+DNA evidence, forensic evidence, and eyewitness accounts can all speak to the identity of a suspect.
+In some cases, the Crown simply cannot prove that the accused is the person responsible — and the charges fail on that basis alone.

 No sexual touching occurred

-A person can deny that the touch was sexual in nature or that the sexual touch happened at all.
+A person can deny that the touching was sexual in nature, or deny that any sexual touching took place at all.

 Accident

-Courts impose strict rules on questioning a complainant about past sexual history.
-Defence lawyers must seek court approval before introducing this evidence.
-The judge may allow questions about a complainant's past sexual history with the defendant or someone else if it is relevant to an issue in the case and has significant probative value.
+Courts impose strict rules on questioning a complainant about their past sexual history.
+Defence lawyers must get court approval before introducing this kind of evidence.
+A judge may allow it if it's relevant to an issue in the case and carries significant probative value — but the threshold is high and the process is tightly controlled.

-Beyond sexual assault, the Criminal Code includes charges such as:
+Beyond sexual assault, Canada's Criminal Code includes a range of related charges:

 a) Sexual exploitation